Starved Rock State Park: Trails of Myth and Mystery

 Murder at Starved Rock

-Persistent questions later arose about the identification of the killer, and any possible motive, a controversy which continues to this day.
-Even though Chester Weger was convicted of the killings after what some believe was a forced confession, and remains one of the longest-serving prisoners in the state, opinions about his guilt are sharply divided.
+A trial in the early part of 1961 led to Weger's conviction for the murder of Lillian Oetting and a sentence of life in prison.
+Persistent questions later arose about the identification of the killer and any possible motive, a controversy that continues to this day.
+Even though Chester Weger was convicted of murder after what some believe was a forced confession, and served one of the longest prison sentences in the state, opinions about his guilt are sharply divided.
+He was eventually granted parole in November 2019 at the age of 80, with release to be arranged 90 days later.

 State Park Status